HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 To understand the problem one must realize that hiring in the Data Science space is extremely difficult for companies.
 There are tons of young engineers from all over the world, who can do some Python coding and have worked through some TensorFlow tutorials, which apply for Data Science positions.
-Often times these people can produce certificates and the best grades from schools or universities, yet in practice they are not able to do much.
+Often times, these people can produce certificates and the best grades from schools or universities, yet in practice they are not able to do much.
-Tool-knowledge does not take you very far if you lack basic understanding on what they are doing.
+Tool-knowledge does not take you very far if you lack basic understanding of what they are doing.

 The best strategy that I have encountered, is to just start somewhere.
 Take any job that roughly matches your interest, and will let you develop your skill-set.